vaitianlm/Projects/quantum-diffraction/README.md

 # Quantum Diffraction
 Simulation of quantum mechanical wave packet sent through double/triple slits, showing diffraction patterns.
-An animation can be seen in either gif or mp4 format in the animation folder.
+An animation can be seen in either gif or mp4 format in the "animation" folder.
+A technical report on the project is found in the "report" folder.

 ## set_params.cpp
 Creates parameter file.
 Edit the file to set a filename and choose parameters.